 Beyond this, a wage of £50k will typically push you into the threshold for Class 4 National Insurance if you are self-employed.

 Aside from a mortgage on your home, do you have any debt?
 As interest rates rise, carrying consumer debt is like having to pay a constantly increasing tax.
 Interest rates on credit card debt or car loans can quickly pinch!

 Student loan payments must also be considered as you can’t escape that bill.

 How Do I Make My £50,000 Go Further?

-It’s not easy to make ends meet these days and even though a salary of £50k is much higher than the average salary, it might still feel like it’s tough to make ends meet.
+It’s not easy to make ends meet these days and even though a salary of £50k is much higher than the average salary.
+With increasing cost of living, it might still feel like it’s tough to make ends meet.
 We’ve covered a number of different topics to help you save money and make it go further.
 Here are a few quick wins that might help you make an immediate impact:

 - Save money on your grocery shopping bill.

 - Reduce costs on your television bill by consider cheaper alternatives to Sky TV, Virgin, and BT.

 - Try some cashback apps or join Nectar and make a little money on your normal spending.